potionfactory/potionstore/README.markdown

 1. gem install ruby-debug
 2. Put 'debugger' where you want to break in your source code
-3. Start the app with 'script/server --debugger' to enable breakpoints
+3. Start the app with 'rails s --debugger' to enable breakpoints

 Final Notes